8base/Documentation/docs/projects/gettingstarted/walkthroughs-backend-movieapp.md

 sidebar_label: 'Building a Backend for a Frontend-only Project'
 slug: '/walkthroughs/backedend-movieapp'
 ---
-#Building a Backend for a Frontend-only Project
+# Building a Backend for a Frontend-only Project

-In this guide, we'll delve into how you can create a basic movie db app to showcase the ease of integrating the 8base Backend with your own custom frontend.
+In this guide, we will show you how can create a basic movie database app to showcase the ease of integrating the 8base Backend with your own custom frontend.

 <!--![alt__text](images/image1.png "image_tooltip")-->

-If you've followed our [full-stack walkthrough](https://docs.8base.com/projects/walkthroughs/full-stack)

-, this process will seem familiar.
+If you've followed our [full-stack walkthrough](/walkthroughs/full-stack), this process will seem familiar.
 The core difference in this section is that we are focusing solely on implementing our own frontend and integrating it with 8base backend.

 ## Understanding the Backend Structure